Lanre-gabriel/2025-Bike-Sales-Dashboard-/README.md

 - Slicers

 ## Notes:
-This dashboard highlights trends in -Bike purchases based on gender, -Car Ownership,
+This dashboard highlights trends in - Bike purchases based on gender,
+- Car Ownership,
--Age group, and
+- Age group,
--Region.
+- Region.

 ## Key insights
 - Purchases are slightly more even across gender, slightly more males bought bikes as expected.